 Human Resources Master’s Degrees

 Achieving a senior-level position in human resources and HR management often means pursuing a graduate-level education in human resources or a related field.
-A master’s degree in human resources, which may be designed as a Master of Arts (MA), Master of Science (MS), or a Master of Business Administration (MBA), allows students to focus on a specific area of human resources, such as:
+A master’s degree in human resources, which may be designed as an MA, MS, Master of HRM, or a Master of Business Administration (MBA) with an HRM concentration, allows students to focus on a specific area of human resources, such as:

 - Staffing, training, and development